hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 The JobTracker configuration is used to setup behavior of the Hazelcast MapReduce framework.

-Every JobTracker is capable of running multiple map reduce jobs at once and so once configuration is meant as a shared resource for all jobs created by the same JobTracker.
+Every JobTracker is capable of running multiple map reduce jobs at once and so one configuration is meant as a shared resource for all jobs created by the same JobTracker.
 The configuration gives full control over the expected load behavior and thread counts to be used.